s3dp/4D-Simulator/README.md

 The .csv file that the user uses as the data of the kinetic component is displayed graphically through the Chart Directory.

 # Unzip and Decryption
-We will send your name, organization and email to the following email, and you will be given a password to unzip it. hwseo@gist.ac.kr
+You should send an e-mail including your name and organization to take a password to unzip it. hwseo@gist.ac.kr